-Performance goals provide a roadmap for the employee on what is expected of them and what they can do to help the organization achieve its unit priorities.
+Performance goals provide a roadmap for the employees on what is expected of them and what they can do to help the organization achieve its unit priorities.
 Aligning employee performance goals with UC Berkeley's and unit strategic goals is the foundation of Achieve Together.
-Managers collaborative with their direct reports to define performance goals.
+Managers collaborate with their direct reports to define performance goals.
 In today’s rapidly changing and complex work environment, performance goals must be agile and adaptable.

-- 1 professional development goal
+1 professional development goal

-- 1-4 goals around these themes: job accountabilities, stretch assignment, special project, and UC contribution (staff organization participation and/or leadership, participation on a unit/university committee, etc.)
+1 to 4 goals around these themes: job accountabilities, stretch assignment, special project, and UC contribution (staff organization participation and/or leadership, participation on a unit/university committee, etc.)

 Managers/supervisors will collaborate with direct reports on the necessary goals for each check-in period.
 Conversations about refining goals can occur at any time.
-Progress against goals and documentation will be discussed and documented during the check-in conversation process every four months.
+Progress against goals will be discussed and documented during the check-in conversation process every four months.

 Since we do multiple check-ins throughout the year, does that mean goals should be accomplished within a single check-in period?

-Should performance goals be every day duties and tasks, long-term special projects, or stretch goals that go above and beyond normal daily routines?
+Should performance goals be everyday duties and tasks, long-term special projects, or stretch goals that go above and beyond normal daily routines?

 Performance goals are job responsibilities related to key tasks and projects and may include special projects and stretch goals.
 Goals should be measurable, actionable, and tied to unit priorities.
 These can be written using OKRs (Outcomes & Key Results) or SMART (Specific, Measurable, Attainable, Relevant, and Time-bound), and may be achieved in just one check-in period or may span across several periods.
 They may be individual goals, team goals, or unit goals.
 Refer to the Goals page for more.